-Advanced Slope Engineering s.r.l.
-(ASE) is a Spin Off company of the University of Parma, Italy.
-The partners, Andrea, Corrado and Luca, founded the firm with the aim of develop, build and distribute a new monitoring system named MUMS, based on innovative micro-technologies, which is a patent of ASE s.r.l.
-Most of ASE activities are about research and development in the fields of new technologies and data recover, management and analysis.
+Advanced Slope Engineering (ASE) s.r.l. was born in 2013 as a Start Up - Spin Off company of the University of Parma (Italy) and now it is a PMI.
+The partners founded the firm with the aim to develop, build and distribute a new monitoring system, named Modular Underground Monitoring System (MUMS), which is a patent of ASE, based on innovative micro-technologies.
+Most of ASE activities are about R&D in the fields of new technologies and data recover, management and analysis.
 All the members and employees have Ph.D or Master’s degrees in engineering (Civil, Environmental or Electronic) and some are academics.
-In the framework of the 4th industrial revolution, ASE idea is to provide automation, big data application and internet of things approach in the management of the environment and, in particular, in the decisional support for critical conditions related to hydrogeological hazards or to the construction and operational phases of new and large infrastructures in sensitive contexts or difficult area.
+In the framework of the 4th industrial revolution, ASE idea is to provide automation, big data application and Internet of Things approach in the management of the environment, with particular attention to the decisional support for critical conditions related to hydrogeological hazards or to the construction and operational phases of new and large infrastructures in sensitive contexts or difficult areas.

 The Modular Underground Monitoring System (MUMS) approach is developed around a new concept of landslide monitoring, coming from several years of researches carried out at the Dept. of Engineering and Architecture (DIA) of the University of Parma, Italy.
 This concept foresees the need to develop an automated system that is accurate, reliable, and durable, although having relatively low installation and maintenance costs.
 The technology provides a semi-continuous monitoring of deformations and other significant physical entities along the whole length of the MUMS instrument, carried out with predefined and easily modifiable frequency.